robertorosero/pyhtonmig/Doc/library/stdtypes.rst

 :func:`long`, :func:`float`, and :func:`complex` can be used to produce numbers of a specific type.

-All builtin numeric types support the following operations.
+All built-in numeric types support the following operations.
 See :ref:`power` and later sections for the operators' priorities.

 +--------------------+---------------------------------+--------+